What to Expect from Addiction Treatment With Methadone Pills

 Although methadone is safe (doctors have prescribed it for many years now), some people may have adverse reactions to it.
 So, keep a lookout for these side effects of methadone and react promptly if you notice them.

-The Promising Outlook
+A Promising Outlook

-As such, you need to prepare yourself for a long-term treatment with methadone.
+As such, you need to prepare yourself for long-term treatment with methadone.
 It may take a year or more, but the benefits that you’ll enjoy are more than worth it.